Skip over navigation

 Olivia works as a freelance photographer and designer, as executive producer and event manager and realized diverse projects like the Magazine-Project “Honesty”.
 Olivia worked as graphic designer for the agency Triad Projektgesellschaft in Berlin.
 Based on an enormous amount of material her conceptual artwork “Awakening” transforms a personal stream of consciousness into a interdisciplinary narrative artwork which is made of but not limited to graphic design, performance and audio-visual works (see: http://www.kunsthalle.com/berlin/report/awakening-border-madness-in-mirrors)

 Jake was born and raised near Salt Lake City, Utah.
 He graduated from the University of Utah with a BFA in Intermedia Sculpture and a minor in Business Administration.
 He currently lives in Portland, Oregon where he attends the Pacific Northwest College of Art as an MFA candidate in Collaborative Design.
 During his most recent years he worked on an introspective body of work inspired by the death of his mother and his attempt to cope.
-This series titled, Transformed into Omnipresence,explored the dichotomy and coexistence of absence and presence through symbols of motherhood, memory, Catholic ritual and nostalgia.
+This series titled, Transformed into Omnipresence, explored the dichotomy and coexistence of absence and presence through symbols of motherhood, memory, Catholic ritual and nostalgia.
 Jake’s retrospection of this work uncovered a fascination for the interconnectedness of events and systems in his life.
-During undergrad he also participated in several collaborative ventures and became fascinated with group identity superseding autonomous ego.
+He has also participated in several collaborative ventures and is fascinated with group identity superseding autonomous ego.

-Jake aspires toward institutional change through the harnessing of intervention, innovation and systems thinking.
-He is interested in looking at institutions of various scales from a zoomed-out perspective in hopes of discovering and exposing the unseen elements of the affected systems.
+Jake is interested in urban curating and self organizing systems.
+He aspires toward institutional change through intervention, innovation and design thinking.
+He looks at systems of various scales from a zoomed-out perspective in hopes of discovering and exposing the unseen elements.
 He finds power in the unknown and misunderstood.

 Alicia Navarrette obtained her BA from Portland State University in Art History and Studio Practices in 2009.
 During her undergraduate studies, she was exposed to every medium of art discipline and the method practiced behind each of them.
 Alongside studio practices, she studied the history and the people behind innovations in each practice.
 Alicia is interested in the world around her, loves to travel and explore other cultures.
 Alicia moved to Portland from the Adirondacks in New York State in 2001.
 She has collaborated with Portland musicians, working on various projects and performances playing bass guitar.